Guide to Library Policies

 Lost and Found

-• Articles found in the library are held at the Information Services Desk.
+Articles found in the library are held at the Information Services Desk.
 Items of value are given to Campus Safety.
-At the end of each academic year, items still in Lost and Found will be donated.
+Periodically, items in Lost and Found are surrendered to Campus Safety.

 Confidentiality